trinodb/trino/docs/src/main/sphinx/connector/redshift.rst

     connection-user=root
     connection-password=secret

-Multiple Redshift Databases or Clusters
+Multiple Redshift databases or clusters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Redshift connector can only access a single database within